CiscoTestAutomation/genietelemetry/docs/results.rst

 .. highlightlang:: python

-.. _genietelemetry_result_objects:
+.. _genietelemetry_status_objects:

 Health Status Objects
 =====================

-This guide will cover the basics of how GenieTelemetry health status work: the different types of status, their corresponding code, and how they roll up together.
+This guide will cover the basics of how Genie Telemetry health status work: the different types of status, their corresponding code, and how they roll up together.